campbell000/blog/content/articles/about.md

   - Misc
 ---

-## About me
+## About Me
-I'm a profressional software developer with a variety of interests.
+I'm a professional software developer with a variety of interests.
 I'm a jack-of-all trades, master-of-none.
 I don't have any particular specialty, and I don't excel in any particular area.
 But, I'm pretty stubborn, so I'm usually able to handle most tasks given to me.

 The coolest programming project [I've ever completed on my own is linked here](https://www.youtube.com/watch?v=0fLwrLrBcj8).
 It started as a failed Master's Degree project, but I continued working on it after my degree, and managed to find success.